Skip to main content

 Deadline: January 1, 2027

 All impacted payers must have Patient Access, Provider Access, Payer-to-Payer, and Prior Authorization APIs live in production by this date.
-Cloud Health Office was production-ready in November 2024 — more than two years ahead of the deadline.
+Cloud Health Office is designed to help payers stand up and validate that readiness surface without replacing the core admin system first.

 Achieving compliance requires more than standing up four FHIR endpoints.
 The rule depends on Da Vinci Implementation Guides (PAS, CRD, DTR, PDex) that exchange clinical data in SNOMED CT — a code system that payer core admin platforms do not natively speak.
 It also requires provider directory accuracy and real-time eligibility verification against validated provider records.
-CHO is the only platform that addresses the full compliance surface: APIs, EDI transformation, terminology translation, and provider data integrity — in a single deployable stack.
+CHO is built to address the full compliance surface in a single deployable stack: APIs, EDI transformation, terminology translation, and provider data integrity.

 Compliance Dashboard

-Every CMS-0057-F requirement, tested and production-validated.
-The 1,740 total tests span FHIR API conformance, X12 EDI parsing, claims adjudication, benefit calculation, terminology translation, and provider verification.
+CMS-0057-F coverage is validated through automated tests and implementation artifacts spanning FHIR API conformance, X12 EDI parsing, claims adjudication, benefit calculation, terminology translation, and provider verification.

 RequirementStatusTestsDa Vinci IG